onqtam/headjack/src/organizing_information.md

 # provenance, deduplication & authenticity
 ██████████████████████████████████████████████████████████████████

+> "In a world of infinite "content", only provenance will count" - [@punk6529](https://twitter.com/punk6529/status/1636275893545967616)

 https://en.wikipedia.org/wiki/Data_lineage
 > "To make sense of the information and arguments we read, we have to understand where that information comes from." - [Where Arguments Come From - The Consilience Project](https://consilienceproject.org/where-arguments-come-from/#:~:text=To%20make%20sense%20of%20the%20information%20and%20arguments%20we%20read%2C%20we%20have%20to%20understand%20where%20that%20information%20comes%20from.)

 provenance graphs - imagine being able to check if any of the inputs of a story has been influenced by a specific source

+If we can annotate facts and claims then we’d be able to track the provenance of ideas - or at least view their first occurance

 > "So what do we do about this world we are living in where content can be created by machines and ascribed to us?
 I think we will need to sign everything to signify its validity." - [AVC](https://avc.mirror.xyz/JpTblGUpDMA7SMS6HYdoYgbQE9H_a_wYq330pit_aRU)